igor-bulygin/tdvs-gthb/docs/category.md

 	path: '/298fa/c3b1b/677d1/b310f/4q1c8/', // path of IDs of categories to this category or '/' if root category
 	// This should always end with a '/'

-	sizecharts: false, // should this category use size charts
+	sizecharts: false, // should this category use size charts?
+If "yes", the size chart table will appear in the product edit view
-	prints: false, // should this category use prints
+	prints: false, // should this category use prints?
+If "yes", the prints options will appear in the product edit view

 	name: {
 		'en-US': 'Name of category',